Shy Shalit a haunting symbol for Israelis

 Pale and thin, Shalit pleaded for his life.
 He has not had any visit from the International Committee of the Red Cross.

-"I hope that the current administration, headed by Benjamin Netanyahu, won't waste this opportunity to achieve a deal, and as a result I will finally be able to realise my dream and be released," said Shalit, who also holds French citizenship through his French-born paternal grandmother.
+"I hope that the current administration, headed by Benjamin Netanyahu, won't waste this opportunity to achieve a deal, and as a result I will finally be able to realise my dream and be released," said Shalit, who also holds French citizenship through his paternal grandmother, who was born in France.

 "Thank you very much, and goodbye," he said, standing up briefly as the video ended.